Mauro Bianchi: Career

 Bianchi joined the Alpine team in 1964, with which he raced in various categories including Formula 3, Formula 2 and endurance.
 He won the 1966 Macau Grand Prix, making him the only Belgian to do so.
 Bianchi later won the P1.6 class at the 1967 24 Hours of Le Mans.
 During the 1968 24 Hours of Le Mans he was involved in a very serious accident.
 Following his brother's fatal accident at Le Mans in 1969, Bianchi retired from racing.

-Subsequently he was an engineer and test driver for Venturi.
+Subsequently he was an engineer and test driver for Venturi, and Alpine developing the A310.